-- During the month of Ramadan (Islamic Holy month, the ninth month of the Islamic calendar), Muslims fast from sunrise to sunset, so business hours are affected.
+- During the month of Ramadan (Islamic Holy month, the ninth month of the Islamic calendar), Muslims fast from sunrise to sunset.
+As a result, business hours are affected by the holiday.

 Family is an integral aspect of Arab culture.
 Families maintain tribal and clan connections in many countries and loyalties are strong, hence the expression, "I and my brothers against my cousins; I and my cousins against the stranger."
 People know and speak proudly of their genealogy.
 The extended family celebrates together for Eid al-Fitr, a holiday that signifies the end of the Ramadan.